apache/airflow/UPDATING.md

 ``google_cloud_default`` as a default conn_id.
 There is currently one default variant.
 Values like ``google_cloud_storage_default``, ``bigquery_default``, ``google_cloud_datastore_default`` have been deprecated.
-The configuration of connections in the database have been preserved, but in every place where they were used, they should be indicated explicitly.
+The configuration of existing relevant connections in the database have been preserved.
+To use those deprecated GCP conn_id, you need to explicitly pass their conn_id into operators/hooks.
+Otherwise, ``google_cloud_default`` will be used as GCP's conn_id by default.

 ### The chain function is removed